wuqianma2024/FinalProject_MachineLearningInProduction/README.md

 ## Contributed
 •	Wuqian MA: Work on the CI/CD pipeline setup, testing, deployment, monitoring, and presentation preparation.
 •	Kadidia COULIBALY: Work on model development, including implementing models and showing the possible issues with each model.
-•	Team Member 3: Working on data preprocessing, including data collection, cleaning, and splitting, an work on the application development using Streamlit and integrate the model for generating book recommendations.
+•	Sylvain VARLOT: Working on data preprocessing, including data collection, cleaning, and splitting, an work on the application development using Streamlit and integrate the model for generating book recommendations.

+Because our lfs has only 1 G limit of free space, kadidia can't push her notebook and model into github for this reason.
+She worked with us by discord showing the files and results.
+As she mentioned a normal CNN could be 10 more minutes to run and it's huge, so we think we should work on the CI/CD pipeline with a lighetr model to insure the whole process is working, like tf-idf for analyse the user-input to get related books, and then using KNN based on the genres of recommend books, to recommend 4 more books the user might like.
+Becuase we are not sure if the workflow can work, so we need short model training process to valid the workflow first.
+We didn't realize we could deploy model elsewhere and then connect to our app like an api.

+We chose heroku for app deployment because it's free and github workflow friendly.
+We didn't choose aws and azure for its complicity and charge of fee.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.